censeai/cense-ai-bot/README.md

 1. Go to the Magento Admin Panel, navigate to the Stores -> Find CENSEAIINC on the right side menu.

-2. Go to Settings , Enable Bot (Store View) = Yes , Get your license key from https://portal.cense.ai
+2. Go to Settings , Enable Bot (Store View) = Yes.

+3. For how to get your License Key checkout [Cense Magento Documentation](https://cense.ai/documentation/magento).

+4. Save Config, and then Flush magento cache by going to System -> Cache Management.

-3. Go to the storefront, Check the chatbot in the right hand side bottom corner
+5. Go to the storefront, Check the chatbot in the right hand side bottom corner.